Over the years I’ve taught thousands of students how to use quotation marks. The whole lesson takes just a few minutes. Here the gist:

 Luckily the better angel on my right shoulder always comes to my rescue with a gentle rebuttal: “No, Mary (or John or Antonio or Liz), in the US commas and periods always go inside the quotation marks.
 Here’s a project for you: Pay attention to the books and articles you read for the next few days, and see if you can find any exceptions.
 I guarantee you won’t, unless there’s a British publisher.”

 Mary (or John or Antonio or Liz) always solemnly promises to bring a pile of examples to the next class to prove that I’m wrong.
 And of course that never happens.

-It’s true that writers in the UK put commas and periods outside – but that usage is forbidden in the US.
-In fact all British usage is prohibited on American soil.
+It’s true that writers in the UK put commas and periods outside – but that usage is not appropriate in the US.
 I’ve often encountered well-read students who use British spellings (favourite, honour) and inverted commas (‘To be or not to be, that is the question’).
 But you can’t adopt those usages in the US.

 Similarly, you can’t practice American usage in the UK.
 When I wrote an article about Bernard Shaw for a British publisher last year, I was careful to use inverted commas, with the periods and commas outside, and British spelling.

 OK, I’ll concede two exceptions: If you’re quoting from a British book or magazine, of course you use the original spelling and punctuation.
 And inverted commas – also called single quotation marks – are appropriate for a quote within a quote:

 “I’m leaving early,” said Jenny, “because ‘I have miles to go before I sleep’ and a term paper to finish.”